nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_headings.md

 <img src="images/explore/section_description.png" style="width: 100%;max-width: 100%;">

 ## Must Support Property ##
-Some elements in the the Composition Resource used within ITK3 Transfer of Care documents have the must support property set to "true"
+Some elements in the Composition Resource used within ITK3 Transfer of Care documents have the must support property set to "true".
 These are :
 - Composition.extension(careSettingTypeExtension)
 - Composition.identifier